jupyter-book/mystmd/packages/myst-parser/docs/index.md

 The following documentation refers only to the Javascript MyST parser.
 ```

-The focus of `mystjs` is on components that are useful in rendering books, papers & reorts.
+The focus of `mystmd` is on components that are useful in rendering books, papers & reports.
 This project is associated with [JupyterBook](https://jupyterbook.org/) and maintained by the [Executable Books Community](https://executablebooks.org/).

 ## Package Responsibilities

-The `mystjs` package provides a Javascript implementation of the [MyST](https://myst-parser.readthedocs.io) parser, with the many of the standard directives and roles included.
+The `myst-parser` package provides a Javascript implementation of the [MyST](https://myst-parser.readthedocs.io) parser, with the many of the standard directives and roles included.

 - Parse MyST flavored markdown, which includes directives, roles, and block elements
 - Export a Markdown Abstract Syntax Tree (`mdast`) that is tested against the MyST specification